ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 .. note::

-   If your login method freezes when you try to log into Nightingale, this may be your problem.
+   If your login freezes when you try to log into Nightingale, this may be your problem.
 Please try one of these VPN methods.

 University of Illinois VPN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~